eth-educators/eth-docker-docs/website/docs/About/Overview.md

   described as "Leaking" instead.
 The most likely mistake that gets you slashed is to run a validator key in two separate validator clients simultaneously.
 The initial slashing penalty on main net has been reduced to 1/4th of its eventual value.
-- If all of the above was so much Gobbledegook, you need to read the [Ethereum 2.0 primer](https://ethos.dev/beacon-chain/) and come back to it every time you have questions.
+- If all of the above was so much Gobbledegook, you may want to read the [Ethereum 2.0 primer](https://ethos.dev/beacon-chain/) and come back to it every time you have questions.

+# Guiding principles:

+- Reduce the attack surface of the client as much as feasible.
+- Guide users to good key management as much as possible
+- Create something that makes for a good user experience and guides people new to docker and Linux as much as feasible